datsciafrica/dsa2017/call.md

 We expect to have talks from speakers with a variety of backgrounds, from universities, private sector, government and UN agencies.

 Submission deadline: 27th May, 2016.

+To participate in the workshop please submit a short abstract to the organisers by email at <a href="mailto:jquinn@cit.ac.ug">jquinn@cit.ac.ug</a>.